 Fashion Beyond Abercrombie & Fitch (or How to Develop Your Own Style) Photo by MegElizabeth_ Today I want to talk about something that I see in girls who are just out of high school all the time – thinking that they love “fashion” when really the mass-market retail world has blinded them to what real style is all about.
-This is something I like to call “The A&F Trap.”
-Fashion Beyond Abercrombie & Fitch (or How to Develop Your Own Style)

-Fashion Inspiration: How to Find Your Celebrity Fashion Muse Today I want to talk about fashion inspiration.
 Sometimes it can be difficult to come up with new outfits, and I often get asked about how you’re supposed keep up with it all.
 In an industry where everything changes every other day, how do you stay inspired without buying a whole new wardrobe weekly?
 There’s a lot of creativity involved in fashion – even if it’s just in choosing how you wear the few basic pieces you have.
 Just like artists and writers look for inspiration to keep their creativity flowing, fashionistas need inspiration too!
 There are many ways to find fashion inspiration (which I’ll be talking more about later), but one easy way is to have a celebrity fashion muse.

+Wardrobe Essentials for College Girls.
 I received the following email recently: “Hey i love your site and find it really helpful.